Introduction

 Training and evaluating the deep neural network

-For each rat, the dataset was shuffled, normalized, and then split into training (80%) and evaluation (20%) subsets.
-Using the training dataset, model training was performed for 80 epochs using a batch size of 128 and a learning rate of 10-6.
-Binary cross entropy with logits loss (BCEWithLogitsLoss) served as the objective function.
+For each rat, the dataset was shuffled, normalized, and then subjected to 5-fold cross-validation.
+In this procedure, the data were partitioned into five equal subsets; in each fold, four subsets (80%) were used for training, and the remaining subset (20%) was used for evaluation.
+Model training was performed for 80 epochs using a batch size of 128 and a learning rate of 10-6.
+Binary cross-entropy with logits loss (BCEWithLogitsLoss) served as the objective function.
 These parameters were selected to ensure stable convergence and to reduce overfitting.
-After the training, the model performance was evaluated using the evaluation dataset.
+After the training, the model’s performance was evaluated using the evaluation dataset.
 The confusion matrix was calculated as the number of true positives, false positives, false negatives, and true negatives, aggregated across all predictions in the evaluation set.

 Explainability analysis using occlusion and integrated gradients